epfl-lasa/hand_eye_calibration/README.md

      ```bash
      python3 src/scripts/process.py
      ```
-     The results are shown in both PoseStamped and SE(3) for X, Y can be used as a verification
+     The results are shown in both PoseStamped and SE(3) for X1, X2